AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/Readme.md

 >```
 >$\newline$
 $\newline$
-Once the <em><strong>`make`</em></strong> installation is done , and assuming that you have downloaded the project files in your local machine it's very easy to workout everything.
+Once `make` installation is done , and assuming that you have downloaded the project files in your local machine it's very easy to workout everything.
 >
 >$\newline$
 >$\newline$
-> - To create the conda environmnt run the command :
+> - To create the conda environemnt run the command :
 >
 > ```
 >	- $ make create_environment